narayan26/village-donations/README.md

 # Village Donations Website

 A website for collecting and donating items to children in Indian villages.
-This project facilitates the collection of clothes, toys, books, and monetary donations from US donors to help children in Kunnathur Colony, India.
+This project facilitates the collection of clothes, toys, books, and monetary donations from US donors to help children in underserved Indian villages.
+Currently featuring Kunnathur Colony, with plans to expand to more villages in the future.

 ## Features
 - Information about our mission